 The term licensed guide is thrown around a lot in the tourism world.
 It means very different things in different countries.
 Here in Ecuador, there are laws that govern what it means to be licensed.
 Unfortunately, many of these laws are in flux and are often interpreted differently by travel agencies, independent guides, and others working in tourism.
 In addition, these rules are for the mainland only.
 The Galapagos Islands has their own specific regulation governing the licensing of tour guides.

-Guides Registered with Not Your Average American
+Guides Listed With Not Your Average American

 While we understand that the Ecuadorian government is attempting to add a level of professionalism to guiding in general, we see a lot of problems with their current system of licensing.
 For example, recent changes in the law require a local guide to have a high school diploma.
 In addition, they are required to take a course in tourism, often offered only in the largest of cities.
 We have met many guides in rural areas who have had zero access to high school education.
 Most do not have the recourses to obtain any kind of certification, be it money to travel or time to take classes.